bazilinskyy/text-crowdsourced/README.md

-# Analysing crossing behaviour of a pedestrian with an automated car and other pedestrian in the traffic scene
+# Analysing pedestrian's willingness to cross in front of an automated car with a textual external Human-Machine Interface (eHMI)
 This project defines a framework for the analysis of crossing behaviour in the interaction between a pedestrian and an automated vehicle with a textual eHMI using a crowdsourcing approach.
 The jsPsych framework is used to for the frontend.
 In the description below, it is assumed that the repo is stored in the folder `text-crowdsourced`.
 Terminal commands lower assume macOS.

 ## Citation